What are the 7 sacraments in catholic church

 The Sacrament of Penance (also commonly called the Sacrament of Reconciliation or Confession ) is one of the seven sacraments of the Catholic Church (known in Eastern Christianity as sacred mysteries), in which the faithful are absolved from sins committed after Baptism and they are reconciled with the Christian

-You might be interested: What does baptism mean in the catholic church
+You might be interested: Baptism bible verses catholic

 What is a Catholic holy hour?